-It’s a stupid name.
-But the so-called “supermoon 2012” that rose on May 5 was amazing to look at anyway–especially from above Lake Apoyo glistening in the crater of a still-active volcano in southern Nicaragua.
+The recent so-called Supermoon 2012 was amazing to look at, especially as it hung over Lake Apoyo glistening in the crater of a still-active volcano in Nicaragua.

 The technical name of the supermoon is a mouthful: “perigee-syzygy of the Earth-Moon-Sun system” (hence the silly nickname).
-All you really need to know is that this moon was 14% larger and 30% brighter than normal, a phenomenon that only occurs when the full moon coincides with the moon’s closest approach to Earth.
+All you really need to know is that this moon was 14% larger and 30% brighter than normal, a phenomenon that only occurs when the full moon coincides with the moon’s closest approach to earth.
 Which is not often.
+This supermoon was only about 221,802 miles (356,955 km) from our planet, roughly 15,300 miles (24,622 km) closer than average.
+Therefore, this was the biggest and brightest full moon of the year.

 Want more lunar lunacy?
 Check out our amazing time-lapse photo montage of the full lunar eclipse in 2010, shot from Chichicastenango, Guatemala.